freeradical13/freeradical13.github.io/index.md

 #### Algae

-[Algae][] are aquatic, photosynthetic, eukaryotic, multicellular protists which lack roots, stems or leaves, so they're not considered plants.
+[Algae][] are aquatic, photosynthetic, eukaryotic, single or multi-cell protists which don't have as complex a vascular system nor as complex a reproductive system nor as complex tissues as plants so they're not considered plants.
 Most algae spend most of their life as haploid organisms with a brief diploid period after fertilization which quickly transitions via meiosis back to a haploid organism.

 #### Plants